Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Results

-The SNN invokes different sparse neural circuits sequentially to accomplish different tasks under the regulation of the self-organized regulation network.
-From Fig. \ref{method fig}, each region of the spiking neural network possesses a self-organizing regulation network, and the regions with multiple layers are divided according to the structure of the SNN (e.g. each block in a ResNet model represents a region).
+The proposed ADR-SNN algorithm consists of two components: the SNN master network is responsible for accomplishing multi-task continual learning; the adaptive dynamic routing reorganization Network network ADR selects sparse subneural pathways of the SNN master network for each task.
+Each region of the SNN possesses an ADR networks, and the regions with multiple layers are divided according to the structure of the SNN (e.g. each block in a ResNet model represents a region) as Fig. \ref{method fig}.
+The SNN invokes different sparse neural circuits sequentially to accomplish different tasks under the regulation of the adaptive dynamic routing reorganization Network (ADR-SNN).

-The self-organizing regulation network can generate different sparse neural pathways $P_t$ (Pathway Search Module) and the synaptic strength $W_t$ (Fundamental Weighting Module) for different tasks $t$.
-The inputs to the regulation network are learnable task-related vector $x_T$ and layer-related vector $x_L$, as well as the state of the regulation network in the previous layer.
-In the testing phase, SOR network generates the task-specific sparse structure and corresponding weights of the main SNN based on the inputs of the task $x_T$ and the layer $x_L$, which are combined with the sample inputs of the current task to realize the task output.
+The main network SNN uses commonly used LIF neurons with surrogate gradients to form the typical Resnet structure.
+The ADR networks' inputs are learnable task-related vector $x_t$ and layer-related vector $x_l$, as well as the state of the ADR network in the previous layer, and the outputs are the sub-neural pathways selected for the SNN in task $t$.
+The organizational regulatory network inputs sequentially pass through its own pathway search module and fundamental weighting module: the former selects 0/1 sparse neural pathways $P_t$ for the SNN, and the latter generates the basic weight strengths $W_t$ of the SNN, which together adaptively reorganize rich sparse sub-nets $P_t W_t$ for successive completion of different tasks.

-During the continual learning process, the self-organized regulation network directly designs the main SNN and will be optimized end-to-end to achieve high performance.
-In addition, to overcome catastrophic forgetting, the regulation network makes the neural pathways $P_t$ activated for each task as orthogonal as possible to minimize inter-task interference.
+During the training stage, the ADR-SNN algorithm learns the ADR network's weights and learnable inputs end-to-end to better determine the sub-networks of the main SNN in different tasks, To overcome catastrophic forgetting, the reorganization network makes the neural pathways $P_t$ activated for each task as orthogonal as possible to minimize inter-task interference.
 Orthogonal activation pathways allow finite SNNs with a large number of different connection combinations to accomplish more tasks and achieve higher memory capacity.
 At the same time, we make the synaptic weights $W_t$ as equal as possible in each task to preserve the memory.
+In the testing stage, ADR network reorganizes the task-specific sparse structure and corresponding weights of the main SNN based on the inputs of the task $x_t$ and the layer $x_l$.
+Then, the selected sub-net in the main SNN accepts samples from the current task $t$ to complete the classification task.